jeremyButtler/freezeTB/included-programs.md

     check for frame shifts or other problems
 - mkMiurTbl: takes in an miru table and adds the reference coordinates for tbMiru into the table header
+- rayWidg (in ftbRaylibSrc) is the widget organization system for the raylib GUI
 - scripts/catPrimers.sh: bash script that uses minimap2
   and awk to merge amplicons (not installed)
   - also prints out the amplicon and primer coordinates